christianhuening/ambassador-docs/user-guide/linkerd2.md

    If you're on GKE, or haven't previously created the Ambassador service, please see the Quick Start.

-3. Configure Ambassador to look for services registered to Linkerd2 by creating the `Linkerd2Resolver`:
+3. Configure Ambassador to add Linkerd2 Headers to requests. :

     ```yaml
     ---